Ornate Pixels: Electronics

 Note: To charge the battery with an AC transformer, the transformer must convert the AC to DC using the necessary rectifier and a 2200µF capacitor.
 Then, connect the positive from there to the "VIN" of the charger circuit.

-Project: Beattery Charger
+Project: Battery Charger

 This image is a schematic circuit diagram of a DIY 12-volt auto-cutoff battery charger using an IRFZ44N MOSFET and a TL431 shunt regulator.